NuclearBand/NuclearProjectFolderIcons/README.md

-# UnityProjectFolderIcons
+# NuclearProjectFolderIcons

 ![image](https://user-images.githubusercontent.com/68797964/132967661-a6aff48e-4605-417f-8f4c-367d9172ed0f.png)

 ## Features

-**UnityProjectFolderIcons** enables you to customize the icon of your folders in the Unity project browser.
+**NuclearProjectFolderIcons** enables you to customize the icon of your folders in the Unity project browser.

 ### Folder List